maxskewes/PDF-Profile-Generator/README.md

 Maxwell Countryman Skewes

 ### Acknowledgments
-Thanks to James Nelson for helping me get through this.
+Hat tip to University of Oregon's Codin Bootcamp and my classmate James Nelson for his help with this project.